ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Draft 05: B.2.
 Example of a UUIDv7 Value two "var" in table #120
 - Draft 05: MUST veribage in Reliability of 6.1 #121
 - New: Further Clarity of exact octet and bit of var/ver in this spec
-- New: Block diagram and bit layout for UUIDv4
+- New: Block diagram, bit layout, test vectors for UUIDv4
+- New: Block diagram, bit layout, test vectors for UUIDv3
+- New: Block diagram, bit layout, test vectors for UUIDv5

 # UUID Format {#format}